Drinking Water Quality

 The Greater Vancouver Water District (GVWD) supplies treated water to the City from Coquitlam Lake.
 Maple Ridge operates a water utility under permit by the Fraser Health Authority (FHA), distributing this water to approximately 80,000 residents.

 The Province maintains a Drinking Water Protection Regulation which mandates drinking water quality objectives and testing frequencies.
 More information on water quality monitoring is available in GVWD and Maple Ridge Drinking Water Quality Reports (PDF).

 To protect source water, the GVWD limits access to local watersheds.
 In recent years, the GVWD has decommissioned unnecessary access roadways within these watersheds, returning them to a natural state.

 The City employs a Cross Connection Control Officer to educate the public and inspect commercial, industrial and institutional buildings to ensure compliance with codes, bylaws and enactments.
 This helps guard against unauthorized and incorrect plumbing work that could otherwise allow contaminated water (swimming pools, auto washers, etc.) to be drawn from private properties into the municipal system.
 As well, the City employs an emergency response plan to guide staff in the event of an emergency such as water contamination or a natural disaster.

-The Fraser Health Authority provides system oversight which includes reviewing proposed changes to the drinking water system; reviewing test results on a weekly basis; meeting with City staff to discuss and review system performance; and issuing an annual operating permit.
+Finally, the Fraser Health Authority provides system oversight which includes reviewing proposed changes to the drinking water system; reviewing test results on a weekly basis; meeting with City staff to discuss and review system performance; and issuing an annual operating permit.